nassernajibi/WGEN-v2.0/README.md

 You can open them and they will render in GitHub.
 This will show you how we developed different modules of the WGEN, and produced the output files in `Data/`, along with some additional commentary.

-If you want to dig deeper, but not to run our codes, then you may want to look at the Python scripts in `scripts/` and/or the module in `codebase/`.
+If you want to dig deeper, but not to run our codes, then you may want to look at the R functions in `Programs/functions/` and/or the three modules as `Programs/config.__.R`.

 #### To run WGEN